 Transvaginal Mesh Litigation Funding

-Case Funding Inc. is proud to be the exclusive sponsor of the American Association of Justice’s Trans Vaginal Mesh Litigation group.
+In November 2012, Case Funding Inc. was proud to be the exclusive sponsor of the American Association of Justice’s Trans Vaginal Mesh Litigation group.
 Once hailed for its ability to treat women suffering from pelvic or bladder prolapse or related conditions, polypropylene and polyester mesh has since been associated with a host of serious medical complications.

 Despite some 200,000 lawsuits, TVM products remain on the market and are being implanted in women at an estimated rate of 300,000 a year.
 In Aug.
 2012, the nation’s first TVM jury verdict awarded $5 million to a California woman and $500,000 to her husband.